rovercode/rovercode-web/README.rst

 Basic Commands
 --------------
-rovercode-web runs is built with Django.
+rovercode-web is built with Django.
 During development, you can do regular Django things like this:

 .. code-block:: bash